 Remove Your Hat When Entering a Building

 Back in the day when folks walked around dusty dirt roads or industrial cities with soot in the air, the hat caught a lot of grime that would fall on the floor when they entered a room.
 Back then it made sense to remove the hat and leave it on a rack in the entryway or cloakroom to prevent this from happening.

 The only time you absolutely must follow this rule now is when your hat obstructs someone's view or if you are in a social situation that makes it awkward not to do so.
 If you are in a social situation with someone who frowns on wearing hats indoors, it's good form to remove your hat out of respect.

 Don't Wear White After Labor Day

 Another theory is that well-heeled people during the Industrial Revolution made it a tradition to change out their summer wardrobes with the lighter colors for the heavier, darker fabrics, simply because they could.
-These days, you can wear white whenever you want, and if it bothers you, just call it "winter white" and get over it.
+These days, you can wear white whenever you want.
+And if it bothers you or anyone around you, just call it "winter white" and get over it.

 Sit with Your Ankles Crossed

 Mothers and grandmothers used to tell the girls that they should always sit up straight with their ankles crossed in a ladylike fashion.
 While sitting up straight is a good rule, the crossed ankles are no longer necessary.
 Just remember that if you're wearing a short dress, keep your knees together to prevent showing more than you need to.

 Men Should Walk on the Street Side of the Sidewalk to Protect the Women

 Back when horse and buggy were the normal mode of transportation, men often protected ladies from street perils by providing a shield from horses and puddle splashes.
 That is obviously no longer necessary, so walk on whichever side of the sidewalk you are comfortable with.